ML 3-inch mortar: Design

 The ML 3-inch mortar is a conventional Stokes-type mortar that is muzzle-loaded and drop-fired.
-It also reuses many of the Brandt mortar features.
+The ammunition used many of the Brandt mortar features.

 History

 Based on their experience in World War I, the British infantry sought some sort of artillery for close support.
 The initial plan was for special batteries of artillery, but the cost was prohibitive and the mortar was accepted instead.

-Lieutenant General Sir Bernard Paget, C-in-C Home Forces, inspecting a 3-inch mortar crew, 9 January 1943.
+General Sir Bernard Paget, C-in-C Home Forces, inspecting a 3-inch mortar crew, 9 January 1943.

 The Mark II mortar (Mark I was the Stokes) was adopted by the British Army in the early 1930s; and this was the standard British mortar when World War II broke out in September 1939.
 Experience in the early part of the war showed that, although the Mark II was reliable and sturdy, it did not have sufficient range compared to the German 81 mm s.GW.34 mortar.
-A series of experiments and trials using new propellants improved the range from 1600 yards to 2800 yards by about 1942; and, by 1943, the barrel, baseplate and sights had also been improved.
+A series of experiments and trials using new propellants improved the range from 1600 to 2800 yd by about 1942; and, by 1943, the barrel, baseplate and sights had also been improved.

-The ML 3-inch mortar was carried on three packs by infantry or on Universal Carriers.